drunderscore/Riverbend/README.md

 - `LibXNA`: Abstract library to help parse XNA file formats (primarily XNB)
 - `Riverbend`: Graphical interface to use LibXNA

+This project is licensed under the GNU GPL Version 3.
+Code was written by whomever is stated in the file.
+The `resources` directory and contents is **NOT** licensed under GNU GPL Version 3.

 ## Build
 Simply run `cmake`.
 I personally use Ninja, but you can use Visual Studio in just the same way.